Malvik Municipality: General information

-The municipality of Malvik was established in 1891 when it was separated from the large municipality of Strinda.
-On 1 January 1914, a small area of the neighboring municipality of Lånke (population: 38) was transferred to Malvik.
-On 1 July 1953, a small area of Malvik (population: 37) was transferred to the neighboring municipality of Strinda.
+The municipality of Malvik was established in 1891 when it was separated from the large Strinda Municipality.
+On 1 January 1914, a small area of the neighboring Lånke Municipality (population: 38) was transferred to Malvik Municipality.
+On 1 July 1953, a small area of Malvik Municipality (population: 37) was transferred to the neighboring Strinda Municipality.

 On 1 January 2018, the municipality switched from the old Sør-Trøndelag county to the new Trøndelag county.

 Name

 The municipality (originally the parish) is named after the old Malvik farm (Manvík) since the first Malvik Church was built there.
 The first element is mǫn (stem form man-) which means "mane", referring to a mountain ridge behind the farm.
 (Mana which means "the mane" is a common name for many mountains in Norway, where the form of the mountain is compared with the mane of a horse.)
 The last element is vík which means "inlet".